 This contract regarding the continuing education of teachers is the first of its kind in the University of Helsinki’s education export efforts.
 The programme will be launched in May-June.

 A group of Saudi teachers will remain in Finland until the end of 2017.
 The teachers will receive instruction in the English language as well as pedagogical training.
 In addition, they will be mentored in practical schoolwork in schools in the City of Espoo.
-At the same time, the children of the Saudi teachers will enrol at the Norssi Teacher Training School in Helsinki to receive a Finnish school education in both English and Arabic.
+At the same time, the children of the Saudi teachers will have a chance to enrol at the Norssi Teacher Training School in Helsinki to receive a glimpse of Finnish school education in both English and Arabic.

 The training programme will be carried out in cooperation with Omnia Education Partnerships Ltd, which will organise the school mentoring in Espoo.